 In instances involving suspension or expulsion, the student is not permitted to attend school and/or extracurricular activities during the due process procedure.
+A request for two additional school staff members may be made to hear parental concerns and advise the principal.
 The decision of the principal is final.